xStarbound/xStarbound/README.md

   See [`$docs/lua/lua.md`](doc/lua/lua.md), [`$docs/lua/world.md`](doc/lua/world.md) and [`$docs/lua/universeserver.md`](doc/lua/universeserver.md) for more.

-- Persistent, scriptable server-side data storage that can be accessed and modified from any server-side universe, world or entity script.
+- Persistent, scriptable server-side data storage that can be accessed and modified from any server-side universe, world or entity script (@FezzedOne).
 See [`$docs/lua/universeserver.md`](doc/lua/universeserver.md) for more.
 - Fully scriptable world metadata modification, including support for changing any existing world's tile size (@fezzedone).
-Modders can now modify _all_ attributes of any world without resorting to external Python tools.
+Modders can now modify _all_ attributes of any existing world without resorting to external Python tools.
+Additionally, xClient (the xStarbound client) users can safely explore very small worlds without crashing (aside from some harmless visual glitches).
 - Scriptable weather control for worlds (@Mofurka and @fezzedone) — scripts can now change a world's weather on demand.
 - Nicer (and optimised) non-pixelated humanoid tech and status effect scaling for players and NPCs (reimplementation by @fezzedone).
 - Now runs [Pluto](https://pluto-lang.org/), an optimised fork of Lua 5.4!
 As of xStarbound v4.0, Pluto's jump table optimisation is enabled, speeding up Lua scripts.